data-integrations/wrangler/wrangler-docs/directives/send-to-error-and-continue.md

 ## Usage Notes

-The most common use of the SEND-TO-ERROR directive is to filter out records that are not part of clean data.
-This is a data cleansing directive to remove records that do not conform to specified rules.
+The most common use of the SEND-TO-ERROR-AND-CONTINUE directive is to evaluate data quality of the record.
+This is a data cleansing directive to flag records that do not conform to specified rules.

-The record is sent to the error collector (if connected) when the condition for the record evaluates to `true`.
-If the condition evaluates to `false`, the record is passed on untouched.
+The record is *NOT* sent to the error collector (if connected) when the condition for the record evaluates to `true`.
+But, a internal state is maintained of the checks that record fail.

 ## Example